mythaxis/mythaxis.github.io/content/authors/jeffery-scott-sims.md

 authors:
 - Jeffery Scott Sims
 name: Jeffery Scott Sims
-photo: 'images/JefferyScottSims.png'
+photo: 'images/JefferyScottSims.jpg'
-avatar: 'images/JefferyScottSims.png'
+avatar: 'images/JefferyScottSims.jpg'
-copyright: "© Jeffery Scott Sims 2020 All Rights Reserved"
+copyright: "© Jeffery Scott Sims 2020, 2022 All Rights Reserved"
 author: Jeffery Scott Sims
-description: "***Jeffery Scott Sims*** *is a degreed anthropologist with a penchant for the fantastic.
-He makes his home in Arizona, the setting for many of his well over one hundred published stories.
-His recent publications include a volume of weird tales,* Science and Sorcery III; *the republication of his novel*, The Journey of Jacob Bleek; *and the short stories* Comes the New World, The Revenge of the Weird, The Master of Kirgusk, The Mystery of the Egyptian Biscuit, The Watcher Within, *and* The Forbidden Chapter. *You can find him at [JefferyScottSimms.webs.com](https://jefferyscottsims.webs.com/index.html).*"
+description: "***Jeffery Scott Sims*** *a degreed anthropologist with a  taste for weird fiction, lives in Arizona, which forms the setting for many of his tales.
+He has well over a hundred publications, among them the novel* The Journey of Jacob Bleek, *the collection* Eerie Arizona, *and his latest novel,* The Journey through the Black Book. *He maintains a literary website devoted to strange tales [here](http://simsweird.infinityfreeapp.com/index.html).*"
 ---